-- Characteristics of the tropical cyclone inner core, both on the vortex- and convective-scale, contribute a non-negligible amount to the predictability of RI. - By gathering observations that span spatial scales from 10s to 100s of kilometers it is possible to improve our understanding of the atmospheric and oceanic conditions that precede RI, particularly within the less observed inner-core region. - The aforementioned multi-scale RAPX data sets can be used both to initialize and evaluate numerical model forecasts made for episodes of RI and successful completion of these tasks will lead to improved numerical and statistical model predictions of RI.
+- Characteristics of the tropical cyclone inner core, both on the vortex- and convective-scale, contribute a non-negligible amount to the predictability of RI. - The aforementioned multi-scale RAPX data sets can be used both to initialize and evaluate numerical model forecasts made for episodes of RI and successful completion of these tasks will lead to improved numerical and statistical model predictions of RI.